August 5, 2019

 Body Dysmorphia in the Time of Ramadan

-Ramadan is rife with majesty and spiritual cleansing, yet requires facing one's body.
-How does one navigate Ramadan with a history of body trouble?
+Ramadan is rife with majesty and spiritual cleansing.
+Yet, it requires facing one's body.

-The “Dandiya Queen” is a queer icon, her understanding of desirability a dyke manifesto: she gives women what men can’t, or won’t.
+Her understanding of desirability is a queer manifesto: she gives women what men can’t, or won’t.

 The Journey of a Young Cardamom into Mr. Cardamom